 BODY-FOCUSED REPETITIVE BEHAVIORS (BFRBs)

 Body-Focused Repetitive Behaviors (BFRBs) are disorders characterized by excessive ritualized grooming habits.
-Lauren provides specialized Therapy for BFRBs.
+Therapists at The Center for the Obsessive Mind provide specialized Therapy for BFRBs.

 Trichotillomania (TTM), commonly referred to as “Trich,” is one type of a Body-Focused Repetitive Behavior (BFRB).
 It affects 0.5-2% of the population.
 Those with TTM pull their hair compulsively.
 They may pull from numerous locations, for instance their scalp, eyebrows, eyelashes, or any area where there is hair on the body.
 In addition, people with TTM will occasionally pull other’s hair or the the hair of pets.